Monthly Tech-Tip from Tony Hansen SignUp

 Details

 Glazes become fluid when they melt, they are molten.
 The fluidity (or viscosity) of this melt needs to be considered, especially when troubleshooting problems.
-While two different fired glazes may appear to have melted a similar amount (even on a vertical surface), one may be radically more melt-fluid than the other (this becomes evident in a fluidity tester or when the glaze is applied thicker).
+While different fired glazes may appear to have melted a similar amount (even on a vertical surface), one may be radically more melt-fluid than another (this becomes evident in a fluidity tester or when the glaze is applied thicker).
 While it might seem logical that a matte glaze has a fairly stiff (viscous) melt, it might actually be highly melt-fluid and runny (because the matteness is usually a product of crystallization on the surface during cooling or phase separation within the glass).
 How fluid can the melt of a glaze be?
 Almost like water in some cases (e.g. in highly fluxed glazes with almost no Al2O3 can run off a tile if it is tiled only a few millimetres).
 Melt flow testers are a good way to get a true picture of how fluid a glaze melt really is.
-In a well-designed melt flow tester, a glaze with the correct degree of melt flow will travel halfway down the runway.
+In a well-designed melt flow tester, a functional glaze will travel about halfway down the runway (while reactive glazes will run off the end).
 Testing melt fluidity using balls and cone shapes also provides valuable information.

 Glazes do not simply melt, they soften.
 In non-fritted glazes, certain mineral particles in the powder mix melt alone (or multiple types interact to melt) before the others, these are the fluxes and they form what we call "the melt".
 As temperature increases, they dissolve refractory particles around them (e.g. quartz/silica, clay).
 The size of the refractory particles and the time available determine the completeness of the melting.
 Potters normally fire slow enough that it is assumed that all particles have gone into solution if a glaze appears well melted.
 But in industry, where firings go from cold-to-cold in a very short time, attention must be given to this.
 For this reason, the use of frits and ball milling to reduce silica particle sizes is standard practice.